trevclaridge/trevclaridge.com/src/posts/post-3.md

 ---
 title: Designing a dumb TTRPG that nobody will play, Devlog 1
 subtitle: What in the heck is this game anyway?
+img: ../../assets/images/kingdoms_map.png
+img_alt: A 3D model of a man's head made of an oily glass
 ---

-## Well, well, well . . . look who it's
+## Well, well, well . . . look who it's.

 Oh, you must be lost.
 You almost certainly didn't mean to come here; you probably meant to click on one of those TTRPG design blogs written by *good* designers that actually know what they're talking about.
 It's okay, I understand, I make mistakes, too.
 You know, like that one time I decided to start a blog about my attempts to design TTRPGs.
 Huuuge mistake.